cosynox/kernighan/README.md

 ```
 make ex1_4
 ```
-for example, to compile the program ex1_4.c
+for example, to compile the program ex1_4.c.

-.
+The files are numbered like in the book, only that I use the underscore _ to number the exercises instead of a score -. ex1_4 is the exercise in the chapter 1 number 4 that is numbered in the book with 1-4.